 You have also heard a testimony from someone who worked in China reflecting on how speaking a little Chinese helped establish common ground in their dealings with Chinese people.

-If you wish to explore how hierarchy in Chinese culture affects business interactions; learn more about the concepts of guanxi, mianzi and harmony as well as traditional festivals and gift-giving, register to do the full short course .
+If you wish to explore how hierarchy in Chinese culture affects business interactions; learn more about the concepts of guanxi, mianzi and harmony as well as traditional festivals and gift-giving, register to do the full short course LG002 Chinese business culture essentials [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .
 If you want to learn the Chinese language systematically, have a look at the Chinese language courses provided by The Open University’s Open Centre for Languages and Cultures.

-This OpenLearn taster course is an adapted extract from the Open University short course LXC050 Chinese business culture essentials.
+This OpenLearn taster course is an adapted extract from the Open University short course LG002 Chinese business culture essentials.